 - 1 lb baby potatoes cut in half

-In container or bag, combine lemon juice, oregano, minced garlic, 3/4 tsp salt, 1/4 cup olive oil pepper and chicken and mix well.
+- In container or bag, combine lemon juice, oregano, minced garlic, ¾ teaspoon salt, ¼ cup olive oil pepper and chicken and mix well.
 Place in refrigerator and marinate for at least one hour or up to 12 hours.

-In cast iron pan heat 1 tbsp olive oil.
+- In cast iron pan heat 1 tablespoon olive oil.
 Remove chicken from bag and add to pan, reserving the marinade.
 Cook chicken on both sides for 3 minutes.

-Add to preheated oven and let roast for 40 minutes giving potatoes a stir once half way through cooking.
+- Add to preheated oven and let roast for 40 minutes giving potatoes a stir once halfway through cooking.
+Remove foil for the last 5-10 minutes of cooking.

-Drizzle with additional olive oil and a squeeze lemon juice and salt and pepper to taste.
-Serve with a side crunchy green beans.
+- Drizzle with additional olive oil and a squeeze of lemon juice and salt and pepper to taste.
+Serve with a side of crunchy green beans.